1755 - British operation on the Malabar Coast

 Capture of the Fortress of Severndroog

 The Fortress of Severndroog was located on an island within musket-shot of the main land.
 It was strongly fortified, the greatest part of the works being cut out of the solid rock and the rest built with large stones (approx. 11 square feet).
 On the bastions, there were 54 guns.
-On the main land, the fortress was covered by three forts.
+The fortress was also covered by three forts on the main land.
 The largest fort, called Goa, was built with large stones and mounted 40 guns.
 The two other forts, built with smaller stones of irregular shape, each mounted 20 guns.